Moscow steps up war on congestion to boost business

 Until now, drivers have often been able to bribe their way out of traffic or parking offences, and many foreign investors cite the congestion and pollution among the reasons they find Moscow an unattractive place to live and work.

-Drivers who do not pay will be sent automatic fines of 2,500 roubles.
+Drivers who do not pay will be sent automatic fines of 2,500 roubles ($79.94).
 That compares with an average monthly wage in Moscow of around $1,470, Russian news agency Itar-Tass said.

 "I think the project will benefit Moscow," professional driver Sergei Polikov, 45, said in a central street where the new paid-for spaces filled up by noon.